 The JCMA Women’s Events offer an exciting and stimulating opportunity for women to share experiences and perspectives in the conversation of faith and hope towards the future of humanity.
 Women have the opportunity to actively engage with one another and explore ways in which they can make a difference; this will be via informal small group and general discussion.

-JCMA is excited to be preparing events for 2017, watch this space, or for an updated list of ongoing events, keep an eye out on our Facebook page!
+JCMA is excited to be preparing events for 2017!
+Watch this space, or for an updated list of ongoing events, keep an eye out on our Facebook page!

 JCMA Women’s Conference 2017 -’ Inspiring Women of Faith’

-The Jewish Christian Muslim Association of Australia Women’s Committee will be holding a weekend Conference for women only on the 12th – 14th of May.
+The Jewish Christian Muslim Association of Australia Women’s Committee held a weekend Conference for women only on the 12th – 14th of May.
 Here is a brief recap:

 The ‘Inspiring Women of Faith’ conference is for women who identify as Jewish, Christian or Muslim.
-We will be sharing in prayer, joint scripture study and hearing about life experiences of others that inspire us.
-Meals will be vegetarian and conform to Halal requirements.
-Strict Kosher food will be arranged for those who require it.
-Please advise us of any special dietary requirements.
-There are limited numbers so please book early.
+We shared in prayer, joint scripture study and hearing about life experiences of others that inspire us.

 Seasonal Celebrations Explained – Christmas, Chanukah & Muharram